-Kilpatrick crony seeks to avoid prison
+Kilpatrick crony tries to dodge prison sentence

 Detroit — Marc Andre Cunningham, Kwame Kilpatrick’s former assistant and fraternity brother, wants to avoid prison after helping convict the ex-Detroit mayor and others in wide-ranging corruption scandals.